mradobuljac/showcase-data-pipeline/README.md

 Pipeline orchestrates lambda functions and redshift code.

-Whole pipeline and all tasks are idempotent.
+Whole pipeline and all individual tasks are idempotent.
 Idempotency for data in stage_* tables is ensured via truncate-load pattern, for dim_* and fact_* tables via upsert pattern, and for raw data in S3 bucket via partitioning and overwrite pattern.

 Lambdas are used for data extraction from API endpoints, light data transformation, and upload to S3 bucket.
 Redshift code hosts upserts and data quality code.